 North end of Crystal City, on Long Bridge Drive between Boundary Channel Drive and 6th Street South

-Planned landscaping and street tree plantings for the project have been incorporated into the design of the aquatics center.
-As a result, the plantings are anticipated to be done in spring or fall 2020.
+Planned landscaping and street tree plantings for the project have been incorporated into the design of the aquatics center, with the plantings anticipated to be done in spring or fall 2020.

 About the Project